mattbroph/bassTracker/projectPlan.md

 2. The \#15 Edit Lake story
 3. The \#16 Add Lake story

+- [ ] Create Lake entity
+- [ ] Create View Lakes jsp
+- [ ] Create Add Lakes jsp
+- [ ] Create Edit Lakes jsp
+- [ ] Create controller to route to viewLakes.jsp
+- [ ] Create controller to route to addLakes.jsp
+- [ ] Create controller to route to editLakes.jsp
+- [ ] Create class to perform CRUD for Add, View and Edit lakes.
+User's won't be able to "delete" lakes, they can edit them or mark them inactive.
+This is so that journals with lakes that are marked inactive still retain their data.
+- [ ] Update journal time log

 ### Week 11 Class topic is Team Project work week
 #### This week my focus is:
 1. The \#13 Reports - Catch Rate story

+- [ ] Create Catch Rate Report entity
+- [ ] Create class that runs query to determine catch rate
+- [ ] Create report.jsp
+- [ ] Create controller to route to report.jsp
+- [ ] Display report on report.jsp page
+- [ ] Update journal time log

 ### Week 12 Class topic is completing Team Project work
 #### This week my focus is:
 1. The \#17 About story

+- [ ] Finish About page design
+- [ ] Create about.jsp
+- [ ] Create controller that routes to about.jsp
+- [ ] Update journal time log

 ### Week 13 Class topic is OPTIONAL EJB (enterprise javabeans)
 #### This week my focus is:
 1. Finishing touches on code and prep for code review

+- [ ] Update code
+- [ ] Prep for code review
+- [ ] Update journal time log

 ### Week 14 Class topic is project code reviews
 #### This week my focus is:
 1. Code reviews and any items that need attention

+- [ ] Perform code reviews
+- [ ] Update journal time log

 ### Week 15
 - [ ] Implement Feedback from Week 14 review